212: Godzilla vs. Megalon

 Universal Studios is a theme park in Orlando, Florida.
 (There are other locations as well, but given the reference to Epcot Center in the previous note, it seems safe to assume that the Orlando one is meant.)
 It features various rides and other attractions with movie themes, such as Jurassic Park.

-They’re using an Oscar Meyer wiener whistle to try to contact him.
+They’re using an Oscar Mayer wiener whistle to try to contact him.

-The Oscar Meyer wiener whistle was a small plastic whistle shaped like a hot dog, with four finger holes to play different notes.
+The Oscar Mayer wiener whistle was a small plastic whistle shaped like a hot dog, with four finger holes to play different notes.

 Did he eat Wonder Bread?
 He’s growing in twelve ways.
 He’s making the most of his Wonder years.

 An old slogan for Wonder Bread boasted that it helped “build strong bodies twelve ways.”
 The "Wonder Years" phrase was also part of their advertising, and may have inspired the title of the TV series The Wonder Years (ABC, 1988-1993).

 The Orkin man is the longtime advertising mascot of the Orkin pest control company.

 It’s Burt Lancaster and Deborah Kerr in From Here to Eternity.

 From Here to Eternity is a 1953 film starring Lancaster (1913-1994) as an army sergeant who falls in love with his captain’s wife (Kerr, 1921-2007).
 The scene in which the couple makes out in the surf on a beach has become iconic, endlessly imitated and parodied.